SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 get certified - When you get certified to do something, you get official permission to do so.
 He just got certified to drive a cab in the city.
-You must be certifiied to teach at a high school.
+You must be certified to teach at a high school.

 down - Here, the word 'down' has no meaning, but is often added in spoken English with movement verbs.
 The following sentences have the same meaning:
 I can take you down there.